Prosumma/Guise/README.md

 - [x] Swift 4.2 (for Swift 4.1 and earlier, use version 7.0 and earlier)
 - [x] Support for iOS 8.0+, macOS 10.9+, watchOS 2+, tvOS 9+

+### Important Notice About Swift 5b.0

+The latest release (v4.2) is as described in this README.
+However, Swift 5.x breaks Guise because of a change in how method overloads occur.
+The `master` branch contains a fix for this which will be released as Guise 9.0 very shortly.

 ### What Makes Guise Better Than Those Other Guys?

 - Guise doesn't require any modification to the types you register.
 There are no special interfaces like `Injectable` or `Component` to implement.
 There are no special initializers or properties to add.
 Any type can be registered as is.